monarch-initiative/monarch-py/docs/Usage/CLI.md

 * `-l, --limit INTEGER`: [default: 20]
 * `--offset INTEGER`: [default: 0]
 * `-u, --update`: Whether to re-download the Monarch KG
+* `-f, --format TEXT`: The format of the output (TSV, YAML, JSON)  [default: json]
+* `-o, --output TEXT`: The path to the output file
 * `--help`: Show this message and exit.

 ### `solr start`

+Start a local Monarch Solr instance.

 **Usage**: